MOHAMAD-AIMIL-MOHAMAD-ARIF/IDSafe/IDSafe System Design Documentation.md

 - The user enters their **recovery passphrase**.
 - The client runs KEK = Argon2id(passphrase, salt, params) to derive the KEK.
 - The client decrypts wrappedVaultKey with the KEK to obtain the plaintext **Vault Key**.
+- The client generates a new device keypair (publicKey, privateKey).
+- The Vault Key is re-wrapped using the new devicePublicKey.
-- The Vault Key is stored in secure storage on the **new** device, and the user registers a **new WebAuthn credential** on this device.
+- The new wrappedDEK and corresponding devicePublicKey is stored in the server (DeviceKey).
+- The user registers a **new WebAuthn credential** on this device.
 - From this point on, the user again logs in normally with WebAuthn/biometrics only.

 **Security Properties**